viktorklasson/bridge-v4-stt/README.md

 Check that your ElevenLabs API key is correct and has the necessary permissions.

-### Audio not bridging
+### No transcriptions appearing

-1. Check browser console for errors
+1. Check browser console for Soniox connection status
-2. Verify microphone permissions are granted
+2. Verify Soniox API key is correct
-3. Check that both streams are active (phone + AI)
+3. Check that phone audio stream is active
-4. Verify sample rates match (48kHz)
+4. Verify audio is being sent to Soniox (check console logs)

+### Transcriptions but no AI response

+1. Check ElevenLabs connection status
+2. Verify text messages are being sent (check console logs)
+3. Check ElevenLabs agent configuration supports text input

 ### CORS errors